cerebroapp/cerebro/README.md

 * [AQI](https://github.com/hellocreep/cerebro-aqi) – search for AQI(Air Quality Index) information of cities;

 ## Development

+If you have any questions feel free to chat in gitter: https://gitter.im/KELiON-cerebro.

 ### Create plugin
 Check out [plugins documentation](./docs/plugins.md).